kamil-owczarek/todos_rest_api/README.md

 - local environmental variables
 - Azure Key Vault

-Both options required specific steps.
+Both options require specific steps.

 ### Local environmental variables
-To run API with local environmental variables there is need to fill up and create the below environmental variables:
+To run API with local environmental variables there is a need to fill up and create the below environmental variables:
 ```
-export credential_type=local    # Determines wether it is local or cloud credential type
+export credential_type=local    # Determines whether it is a local or a cloud credential type
 export db_user=
 export db_password=
 export db_host=